Herz-Cloud-AI-GmbH/corporate-claude-code-setup/README.md

 6. Follow the instructions in the browser and paste the authentication token back into the terminal.
 Once this is done, you are authenticated to your GCP project and Claude Code is able to connect to the deployed endpoints in your GCP project.

 ### Run Claude Code
-7. Now should be abel to open a terminal in `vscode`or `cursor`and to type in `claude`.
+7. Now should be able to open a terminal in `vscode`or `cursor`and to type in `claude`.
 Et voilá, Claude Code is starting, ready to be your helpful coding assistant.

+## How To Proceed

+- This repository contains a minimal example to setup claude inside a devcontainer with Anthropic models being provided via GCP.
+- To integrate it with your code base, transfer the files of this repository to your code base to have Claude Code inside a devcontainer.
+This is at your own risk.
+I.e., review the setup to assess that it meets your required security standards.

+Happy Coding.